PELAB-LiU/Text2VQL/dataset_construction/README.md

 ## Installation

 To run all these dataset construction scripts, Python 3.8 is needed together with several libraries.
 To install everything, we will use [conda](https://docs.anaconda.com/free/miniconda/).
+The following lines create and activate the environment.
 ```bash
 conda env create -f environment_dataset_construction.yml
 conda activate text2vql-dataset-creation